coandrei/aboa/README.md

 Full paper may be found here: http://bit.ly/aboagps

-5000 daily PPP positions and 15-year long time series may be found as supplement material.
+5000 daily PPP positions and 15-year long time series are also available.
+See the supplement material.